bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-SLES12.md

    Other RPMs in the same directory are optional and can be installed as well if you need them.

-6. Make sure that the directory /usr/lib/postgresql94/ has the appropriate permissions, by running these commands as root:
+6. Some versions of the RPMs install directories with incorrect permissions.
+Fix the permissions by running this command as root:

-        chown -R postgres:postgres /usr/lib/postgresql94
+        find /usr/lib/postgresql94 /usr/share/postgresql94 -type d -exec chmod 755 {} \;

 7. Starting the database server for the first time will initialize the cluster automatically.
 To start the server, run this command as root: